15+ Space Age Inventions and Technologies We Use Everyday

 18. Laser eye surgery was also a spin-off from the space-age

 The technology was originally developed through NASA's Small Business Innovation Research (SBIR) program.
-The LADAR technology was originally developed under this program for use in the autonomous rendezvous and docking of space vehicles used to service satellites.
+The LADAR technology was originally developed under this program for the autonomous rendezvous and docking of space vehicles used to service satellites.

 19. Air purifiers were originally developed for NASA

 The first working model was launched on the Space Shuttle Columbia and installed onboard the ISS in 1995.
-Since then, the technology has been adapted for commercial and domestic air purifiers that you are probably familiar with.
+Since then, the technology has been adapted for commercial and domestic air purifiers you are probably familiar with.

 20. Advancements in space-age tech led to the development of athletic shoes